 - Accidental Innuendo: Almost every mention of role-playing games in the film sounds ambiguous, especially when Nitro says with an orgasmic voice "this was the best role-playing game in my life!".

-- Critical Research Failure: Many things the characters claim about D&D, like how sparing an enemy would cost them their belongings and how Chaotic Neutral pretty much amounts to Chaotic Evil.
+- Critical Research Failure: Many things the characters claim about D&D, like how sparing an enemy would cost them their belongings and how Chaotic Neutral pretty much amounts to Chaotic Evil, this is most likely intentional however.

 - Cult Classic: The role-playing community is so fond of this film and its literary original that for some people it has become one of the best works about RPG fans.

-- Les Yay: Marcie appears to be in love with Debbie, and Ms. Frost appears to harbor lustful feelings towards her as well.
-It reaches such a level that almost every scene between girls can be interpreted with the help of lesbian or common sexual tropes.
+- Les Yay: While Marcie is implied to be in love with Debbie but Debbie isn't in one scene Debbie compliments Marcie´s hands, saying that they would be great for casting spells, and Ms. Frost appears to harbor lustful feelings towards her as well.
+It reaches such a level that almost every scene between the girls can come across as homoerotic.

 - The image of the fans of role-playing games as popular students from the youth films.
 Have you seen a lot of Jerk Jock from student fraternities who would be fond of RPGs?